carlguo508/Movie-Manager/README.md

 # Movie Manager

 A modern, aesthetically pleasing web application to manage your movie and TV show watchlist.
+(Vibe Coding using Antigravity, claude sonnet 4.5)

 ## Features